aoliver44/nutrition_tools/README.md

 docker run --rm -it -v /Users/$USER/Downloads/nutrition_tools/:/home/docker -w /home/docker aoliver44/nutrition_tools:base_1.2 bash
  ```

-The above example command (entierly dependent on where you downloaded the repository to your computer...in this case it was downloaded to a folder with the path ~/Downloads) will start the docker container and provide a bash terminal to the user.
+The above example command (entierly dependent on where you downloaded the repository to your computer -- in this case it was downloaded to a folder with the path ~/Downloads --will start the docker container and provide a bash terminal to the user.

-When you ```ls``` inside /home/docker, you should see whatever you mounted to this directory inside the docker container (whatever is in the folder before the ":" in the above command, in this case the directory "/User/$USER/Downloads/nutrition_tools/")
+When you ```ls``` inside /home/docker, you should see whatever you mounted to this directory inside the docker container (whatever is in the folder to the left of the ":" in the above command (in this case the directory "/User/$USER/Downloads/nutrition_tools/")

 You are now operating inside a container, which contains the software necessary to run the following analyses.